From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

-To quantify shortcut dependence more directly, beyond thresholded error counts, we computed two correlation measures between the model's predicted pneumothorax probability and the continuous chest-drain probability produced by the drain classifier.
-The raw Pearson correlation captures overall association, but it is not fully informative because chest drains and pneumothorax genuinely co-occur in clinical data.
-We therefore also computed a partial correlation after regressing out the ground-truth pneumothorax label from both variables, thereby isolating the residual association between model output and drain presence beyond what can be explained by true disease status.
-The raw correlation decreased from 0.67 in the baseline model to 0.53 in the debiased model, a 21\% relative reduction.
-More importantly, the partial correlation dropped from 0.48 to 0.26, corresponding to a 47\% relative reduction.
-This suggests that nearly half of the baseline model's spurious dependence on model-predicted chest-drain presence was removed by the debiasing strategy.

-Collectively, these results show that the autonomous framework was able to identify a clinically specified confounder, assemble a multi-component debiasing strategy without human algorithmic guidance, and produce a model with substantially reduced shortcut reliance.
-The shortcut was not eliminated entirely, as the partial correlation remained at 0.26 and the drain- present negative subgroup still received somewhat elevated predicted probabilities.
-Even so, the reduction was both statistically and practically meaningful.
-From a deployment perspective, nearly halving the fraction of drain-attributable false positives could materially reduce unnecessary follow-up in post-treatment patients, a population that is routinely imaged and therefore particularly vulnerable to this failure mode.
+Collectively, these results show that the autonomous framework was able to identify a clinically specified confounder, assemble a multi-component debiasing strategy without human algorithmic guidance, and produce models with substantially reduced shortcut reliance across datasets.
+The SIIM-ACR result serves as the primary evaluation because the dataset is specifically curated for pneumothorax analysis and provides expert segmentation masks, whereas the NIH ChestX-ray14 result provides same-source support with more reliable pseudo chest-drain labels.
+The shortcut was not eliminated entirely, as residual drain dependence remained detectable and the drain-present negative subgroup still received somewhat elevated predicted probabilities.
+Even so, the reduction was practically meaningful.
+From a deployment perspective, reducing the fraction of drain-attributable false positives could materially reduce unnecessary follow-up in post-treatment patients, a population that is routinely imaged and therefore particularly vulnerable to this failure mode.